ShreyaKumar-dev/Future_Intern_Projects/README.md

 <p>Key Features: </p>
 <ol>
     <li><b>Task Addition</b>
-    Users can easily add tasks by typing in the input field and clicking the "Add Task" button or pressing "Enter."
-New tasks appear in the "Pending Tasks" section with a timestamp.
+    <p>Users can easily add tasks by typing in the input field and clicking the "Add Task" button or pressing "Enter."
+New tasks appear in the "Pending Tasks" section with a timestamp.</p>
     </li>
     <li><b>Task Completion</b>
-    Each task includes a checkbox to mark it as completed.
-Completed tasks move to the "Completed Tasks" section, with a background color change to signify completion.
+    <p>Each task includes a checkbox to mark it as completed.
+Completed tasks move to the "Completed Tasks" section, with a background color change to signify completion.</p>
     </li>
     <li><b>Task Editing</b>
-    Users can edit tasks by clicking the "Edit" button (pencil icon).
-A prompt allows modification of the task description, and the timestamp updates if the task's completion status changes.
+    <p>Users can edit tasks by clicking the "Edit" button (pencil icon).
+A prompt allows modification of the task description, and the timestamp updates if the task's completion status changes.</p>
     </li>
     <li><b>Task Deletion</b>
-    Tasks can be deleted by clicking the "Delete" button (trash icon), immediately removing them from the list.
+    <p>Tasks can be deleted by clicking the "Delete" button (trash icon), immediately removing them from the list.</p>
     </li>
 </ol>
 <p>Live at : <a href="https://todo-daily-journal.netlify.app/">My To-Do App</a><p><br>